Young768/iSpark/README.md

 on each slave ` mkdir tmp`;

-#5.Workloads
+#5.
+Workloads
 -------
 We use the the workloads from HiBench![](https://github.com/intel-hadoop/HiBench).

-#6. overview of iSpark
+#6.
+Overview of iSpark
 -------
 `iMetricCollector` collects the real-time information (e.g. CPU and memory metrcis) and the operation logic information, i.e. RDD (Resilient Distributed Datasets) dependency, from DAG scheduler. `Monitor` will send the load information of corresponding executors to `iMetricCollector` periodically via the system heartbeat.